jasonrudolph/one-rep-max/README.md

 If you use One Rep Max for real production data (i.e., you use it to track your workouts and you care about not losing your data), be sure to set up automatic backups for your data.
-You can use the [backup services provided by MongoHQ][mongohq-backup] or your can roll your own.
+You can use the [backup services provided by MongoHQ][mongohq-backup] or you can roll your own.

 ## Credits